neillturner/kitchen-cloudformation/README.md

 This driver uses the [aws sdk gem][aws_sdk_gem] to create and delete Amazon AWS Cloudformation stacks to orchestrate your cloud resources for your infrastructure testing, dev or production setup.

 It works best using AWS VPC where the servers have fixed IP addresses or in AWS Clasic using known Elastic IP Addresses.
-This allow the IP address of each of the servers to be specified as a hostname in the suite definition (see example below).
+This allow the IP address of each of the servers to be specified as a hostname in the converge step.

 So you can deploy and test say a Mongodb High Availability cluster by using cloud formation to create the servers and then converge each of the servers in the cluster and run tests.

-WARNING: This is a pre-release version.
-I'm sure the code does not handle all error conditions etc.
+This can be used with [kitchen-verifier-awspec](https://github.com/neillturner/kitchen-verifier-awspec) to do verification of AWS infrastructure.

 ## Requirements